msysbio/microbetag/docs/api.md

 In this case, the server cannot find the requested resource.

-You can have such errors also in cases you are asking for a genome/species/pair of such that is not part of the microbetagDB.
+You can have such errors also in cases you are asking for a genome/species/pair of such that is not part of the *microbetagDB*.

 Keep in mind that you can always contact us through our [Matrix community](https://matrix.to/#/#microbetagcommunity:matrix.org) for more.